Grimmaldi/clueless-coder/README.md

 # clueless-coder

-A blog site for coders who are still figuring things out
+A blog site for coders who are still figuring things out.